National Rural Livelihood Mission: Approach

 NRLM will be implemented in a mission mode.
 This enables:

 (a) shift from the present allocation based strategy to a demand driven strategy, enabling the states to formulate their own livelihoods-based poverty reduction action plans.

 (b) focus on targets, outcomes and time bound delivery.

 (c) continuous capacity building, imparting requisite skills and creating linkages with livelihoods opportunities for the poor, including those emerging in the organized sector.

 (d) monitoring against targets of poverty outcomes.

 As NRLM follows a demand driven strategy, the States have the flexibility to develop their own livelihoods-based perspective plans and annual action plans for poverty reduction.
 The overall plans would be within the allocation for the state based on inter-se poverty ratios.

 The second dimension of demand driven strategy implies that the ultimate objective is that the poor will drive the agenda, through participatory planning at grassroots level, implementation of their own plans, reviewing and generating further plans based on their experiences.
 The plans will not only be demand driven, they will also be dynamic.

 Criticism

 NRLM is one of the major programs run by Ministry of Rural Development (MoRD).
-But it has some serious shortcomings.
+It's believed by some to have serious shortcomings.